 Skip to main content

-Arrowhead Endurance is a planning method that develops multiple training factors concurrently by starting at the extremes and progressing each component toward a goal event.
+Arrowhead Endurance is a planning method that develops multiple training factors concurrently by starting at the extremes and progressing each component toward a goal pace using converging periodization.

 Modern training is multi-dimensional.
 Using just "volume and intensity" without a specific purpose will fall short of developing an athlete's full potential.